 Things Successful Leaders Avoid Saying (Part 16)

 I was re-reading the outstanding Flawless Consulting by Peter Block and appreciated how he outlined the issues underlying phrases like: “These people” OR “Those people” (followed by) “don’t understand” OR “need to understand.”
-WHAT THESE PEOPLE DON’T UNDERSTAND… So, what’s … Read More
+WHAT THESE PEOPLE DON’T UNDERSTAND… So, what’s wrong with this?
+It separates the leader from the people they lead, diminishes a leader’s … Read more

 The Importance of Being Known

 Chris McQueen, former Google employee, delivered a keynote address on some of the best practices his unit has learned, and I’ll share two of them with you.
 This week, I’ll offer some thoughts on generating solid team relationships.
-Next week, … Read More
+Next week, we’ll touch on the magic of three particular words.
+As most of you know, I’m … Read more

 More Questions for Leaders who Seek Self-Improvement